tasdikrahman/tasdikrahman.me/_posts/2020-11-21-choosing-between-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 Continous Delivery is hardly a requirement for anyone(mostly?), but the ability to reliably deploy something is a hard requirement in most cases though.

-Having some form CI, to safely modify the respective resources via a tool/process will prevent a lot of surprises in production.
+Having some form of CI, to safely modify the respective resources via a tool/process will prevent a lot of surprises in production.
 Audit trail logs in the CI pipeline for someone to see what happened, automated rollbacks too?
 That would be a sweet spot I would say.
 (We have built out our deployment platform similar to these practices described in my current org, but more on that in another post)

 There are multiple tools out there which allow fine grained RBAC rules, CI/CD, progressive delivery to your kubernetes clusters, [flagger](https://flagger.app/), [argo](https://argoproj.github.io/argo-cd/) being a few ones to name.